Remembering the first attack on the World Trade Center

 A small cell of terrorists, with links to a local radical mosque and broader Islamist terror networks, detonated approximately 1,200 pounds of explosives on February 26, 1993, at 12:18 p.m.
 Six people were killed and more than 1,000 were injured.

-25th ANNIVERSARY REMEMBRANCE MONDAY, FEBRUARY 26 As the Museum does every February 26, we gathered together on the Memorial plaza around 12:15 p.m. with 1993 survivors, families, first responders and the downtown community to say aloud the names of those killed that day: John DiGiovanni, Robert Kirkpatrick, Stephen A. Knapp, William Macko, Wilfredo Mercado and Monica Rodriguez Smith and her unborn child.
+In recognition of the 26th anniversary of that first attack on the World Trade Center, on Tuesday, February 26, 2019, around 12:15 p.m., we will gather together on the Memorial plaza with 1993 survivors, families, first responders and the downtown community to say aloud the names of those killed that day: John DiGiovanni, Robert Kirkpatrick, Stephen A. Knapp, William Macko, Wilfredo Mercado and Monica Rodriguez Smith and her unborn child.